-- 1. At the bottom of the window, click the Upload to button. - 2.
-Click YouTube, Facebook... in the pop-up list. - 3.
+- 1. Click the the sharing button at the top of the window. - 2.
+Click YouTube, Facebook in the pop-up list. - 3.
 Another list will appear.
 Select the services or websites where you want to upload your files.

 Step 3: Convert files